Instassa/DREAM-DCGAN-for-Baxter-unconditional-trajectories/README.md

 # DREAM-DCGAN-for-Baxter-unconditional-trajectories
-22.12.2017 DREAM report: A module that would take Baxter trajectories produced by quality diversity (QD) search and generate new trajectories based on these.
+**22.12.2017 DREAM report:** This module would take Baxter trajectories produced by quality diversity (QD) search and generate new trajectories based on these.
+We are currently working on extending this code to producing novel trajectories, conditioned on the landing point of the object.

 ## Short Summary: